YoRyan/mailrise/README.rst

 listen.port                            number     Specifies the network port to listen on.

                                                   Defaults to 8025.
+listen.decryptor_companion_port        number     Specifies the decryptor companion port to listen on.

+                                                  Defaults to 5000.
 tls.mode                               string     Selects the operating mode for TLS encryption.
 Must be ``off``,
                                                   ``onconnect``, ``starttls``, or ``starttlsrequire``.